 Research motivation

 More than half of all patients with NAFLD are at low risk for advanced fibrosis.
-Though there are no Food and Drug Administration -approved agents for nonalcoholic steatohepatitis (NASH) presently, the efficient identification of patients with NASH with advanced fibrosis will be paramount in the care of these patients.
+Though there are no Food and Drug Administration approved agents for nonalcoholic steatohepatitis (NASH) presently, the efficient identification of patients with NASH with advanced fibrosis will be paramount in the care of these patients.

 Research objectives